SenuriS/ContactList/README.md

 # ContactList-Backend
-This application is build on Java 8 with Maven.
+1. This application is build on Java 8 with Maven.

-Build the application mvn clean install -DskipTests
+2. Build the application mvn clean install -DskipTests

-Exectable Jar file can be used directly
+3. Exectable Jar file can be used directly

+4. command - java -jar contact-list-0.0.1-SNAPSHOT.jar